 Through prenatal visits, we can monitor the changes of pregnancy and your baby’s growth.
 We encourage you to take childbirth classes of your choice, and to use wellness care including good nutrition, physical activity, chiropractic care, yoga, etc. We are able to order lab work, refer for sonograms, and prescribe medications as needed.

 We follow a schedule of prenatal visits that can be flexible about timing and intervals of visits to meet your needs.
-Visits generally take place in our home offices, with a home visit scheduled around 36 weeks to plan for the birth.
+Visits generally take place in our home office, with a home visit scheduled around 36 weeks to plan for the birth.
 We schedule our visits with you for a full hour so that we can discuss any concerns you may have as well as provide you with any information you need to help support you during your pregnancy.

-During the hours following the birth of your baby, the midwives will stay with you to ensure that the baby is transitioning to newborn life and that you are stable following the birth.
+During the hours following the birth of your baby, the birth team will stay with you to ensure that the baby is transitioning to newborn life and that you are stable following the birth.
 In the first hour after birth, your baby will remain with you, skin-to-skin, until they have been able to establish nursing.
 We routinely provide delayed cord clamping (up to an hour or more) and perform a head-to-toe exam of your baby, often involving all members of the family who are present for the birth.
-Once both you and your baby are safely tucked into your bed, the midwives will leave, but will return within the first 2 days for a check up for both you and your baby.
+Once both you and your baby are safely tucked into your bed, the birth team will leave, but will return within the first 2 days for a check up for both you and your baby.
 We remain on call for you for any postpartum concerns that arise within the first 6 weeks following birth.